1.3 National youth strategy

 Based on the Government Decree on Youth Work and Policy, the State Youth Council shall, once during each government term, prepare an assessment of the progress made in the implementation of the National Youth Work and Youth Policy Programme and make proposals for changes, as and when appropriate.

 Youth work centres of expertise form a network that support the implementation of the objectives set out by the National Youth Work and Youth Policy Programme 2020-2023.
 For more information about youth work centres of expertise, see Youth Wiki / Finland 1.4 Youth policy decision-making.

-The National Youth Work and Youth Policy Programme 2020-2023 builds upon three earlier programmes, referred as the “Child and Youth Policy Programme” (2012-2015, 2016 and 2007–2011) and the National Youth Work and Youth Policy Programme (2017-2019).
+The National Youth Work and Youth Policy Programme 2020–2023 builds upon three earlier programmes, referred as the “Child and Youth Policy Programme” (2012–2015, 2016 and 2007–2011) and the National Youth Work and Youth Policy Programme (2017–2019).
 The first two were prepared in accordance with the earlier Youth Act (2006).
 The major difference between the two earlier programmes and the rest is that now the frame of reference upon which the writing process has been based is the actual government programme.
 The next National Youth Work and Youth Policy Programme will be published in 2024.